lindosystems/lindoapi-lua/README.md

         $ source activate_lindo_lua.sh linux64x86

 Subsequently, run the "lslua" command to execute the desired example.
-For instance, to run the "ex_mps.lua" example, execute the following command line:
+For instance, to run the "ex_solve.lua" example, execute the following command line:

 On Windows

-        > lslua ex_mps.lua -m c:/path/to/myfile.mps
+        > lslua ex_solve.lua -m c:/path/to/myfile.mps

 On Unix-like systems

-        $ lslua ex_mps.lua -m /path/to/myfile.mps
+        $ lslua ex_solve.lua -m /path/to/myfile.mps

 This interface is versionless and supports all recent LINDO API versions.
 The version to use will be deduced from the `LINDOAPI_LICENSE_FILE` and `LINDOAPI_HOME` environment variables.